turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 cd express-train
 ```

 Let's get our `package.json` off to a good start as well.
+What's a `package.json` file you ask?

+A `package.json` file contains meta data about your app or module.
+Most importantly, it includes the list of dependencies to install from npm when running `npm install` .
+It's similar to a Gemfile in the Ruby world.

+From our command line, let's run:

 ```
 npm init
 ```

-This is how I chose to answer my questions, but you're an adult and you can make your own decisions.
+Let's go through the questions together.

 ```
 name: (express-train)